 China’s forest landscapes, forest-dependent communities, and industry face massive transformation following key legislative and institutional changes over the past several years.
-China’s newly revised Forest Law (cn/en) will introduce greater change when it comes into force in July 2020.
+China’s newly revised Forest Law (cn) that came into force in July 2020, introduces greater change.
 Shifting away from a focus on timber production, the revised law seeks to balance forest management to more fully realize the role of forests in providing economic, social, ecological and cultural services.

 Evolving Legislation and Institutions

 The Forest Law revisions come on the heels of other steps taken to improve China’s forest governance: